Advising Handbook - TSAS

 Admission to an associate in applied science degree program is based upon successful completion of a secondary school program of college preparatory coursework or its equivalent.
 Primary consideration is given to the academic record, as demonstrated by the candidate’s secondary school course selections and achievement, recommendation, and the results of the SAT and/or ACT exam.
 Consideration is given to the applicant’s academic achievement, personal motivation, demonstrated interest in a career field, and leadership roles.

 Candidates must, at a minimum, present a solid college preparatory program that includes at least four years of English, two years of mathematics (Algebra I, Geometry and/or Algebra II), two years of science (biology with a lab, being one of them), and three years of social science.
 The majority of our students are admitted with three years of both college prep mathematics and science.
+Some programs have more specific requirements such as Veterinary Technology.

 For an adult student who graduated from high school several years ago, the Office of Admissions will consider not only his or her academic record but also accomplishments since high school.
 Important factors include professional work and advancement and motivation to succeed in Thompson School courses.
 In addition, applicants will be considered on the basis of any available test scores such as General Education Development (GED), SAT or ACT, and College Level Examination Program (CLEP); letters of reference; previous college study; and military record (if applicable).
 Adult students who have been out of high school for a number of years may request that the Office of Admissions waive the SAT requirement.